by Justin Ober | May 28, 2019 | Criminal Defense

 Similarly, your lawyer should be busy.
 A lack of clients probably means that the attorney is inexperienced or not dedicated to the craft.
 At the same time, your lawyer should not be overly busy.
 If you wait more than a few minutes, the lawyer may not have enough time to devote to your case.
 Or, the attorney may pawn off most of the work onto a paralegal or associate.

 Contact an Aggressive Rochester NY Criminal Defense Attorney

 Choosing the right lawyer may be one of the most important decisions you’ve ever made.
 For a free consultation with an experienced Rochester NY criminal defense attorney, contact the Law Office of Frank Ciardi.
 Home and jail visits are available.

-To avoid such outcomes, the Sixth Amendment guarantees the right to counsel in criminal cases.
+The Sixth Amendment guarantees the right to counsel in criminal cases to avoid such outcomes.
 In most cases, Monroe County defendants can hire their own Rochester defense attorney or entrust their defense to a public defender.
 In a few cases, especially if the defendant is out on bond, the public defender option may be unavailable.

 Most people cannot go wrong with either choice.
 But, there are some important pros and cons to consider.

 Low cost is probably the biggest advantage of a public defender.
 This representation is usually not free, however.
 If the defendant receives probation, the judge will typically add legal fees to the court costs.
 However, the county heavily subsidizes this fee.
 It’s usually a flat fee as opposed to an hourly fee.
 Flat fees will save clients money.